BernardMoy/the-giginator/README.md

-# THE GIGANATOR Event managing website
+# THE GIGINATOR Event managing website
 The Giganator is a website made using **Python and Flask**, that provides a platform for organisers to create events and sell tickets, and allows users to request and cancel tickets.

 # Features